stanford-cs348k/project/README.md

-# CS348K -- Final Project Guidelines
+# CS348K Final Project Guidelines

 ## Deadlines

-  * Initial draft of project proposal
+  * May 12, Initial draft of project proposal
-  * Checkpoint
+  * May 22, Project Checkpoint
-  * Final project presentations and writeups
+  * June 9, Final project presentations and writeups

 ## Proposal Document

-We could like for initial project proposals to be submitted by 11:59pm on June 9th.
-We expect a proposal to be submitted as a PDF document on canvas, however it's fine if that PDF document is simply a list of student names and a link to a web site where all project work will be documented.
-Here is a suggested template for a proposal.
+We could like for initial project proposals to be submitted by 11:59pm on May 12th.
+We expect a proposal to be submitted as a PDF document on Canvas, however it is fine if that PDF document is simply a list of student names and a link to a web site where all project work will be documented.
+Here is a suggested template for a proposal.  __Note: This is a soft deadline.
+It's more important to get the right project in place than to rush a proposal to meet the deadline.
+However, those that do get proposals in on time will be the first to get staff feedback.__

 * __Project Title:__  A great title is catchy, but also descriptive!

 * __Names and SuNET ID's__ of the students working on the project

 * __Summary:__ A brief 2-3 sentence summary of your project goals.
-This statement should be output-driven in terms of a demo, chart/graph, or image that you hope to make when the project is complete.
+This summary is best if it begins with an output-driven statement terms of a demo, chart/graph, or image that you hope to make when the project is complete, and then follows up with 1-2 sentences about the approach.
 For example:

-> "We are going extend the JITNet idea from the paper reading to explore the trade off between rapid learning and remembering knowledge from the past, in particular by training on a mini-batch containing new frames and randomly sampled old frames.
-We will demonstrate high accuracy and high efficiency on an example video stream where a camera holder repeatedly walks inside and back outside of my apartment."
+> _"We are going extend the JITNet idea from the paper reading to explore the trade off between rapid learning and remembering knowledge from the past, in particular by training on a mini-batch containing new frames and randomly sampled old frames.
+We will demonstrate high accuracy and high efficiency on an example video stream where a camera holder repeatedly walks inside and back outside of my apartment."_

-> "I am going to build a system for rapidly finding and labeling examples of objects of interest in a large video collection.
-I am going to demonstrate success by creating datasets for three new object categories in the Waymo dataset."
+> _"We are going to build a UI for rapidly finding and labeling examples of objects of interest in a large video collection.
+We willdemonstrate success by creating datasets for three new object categories in the Waymo dataset.
+The system will contain components for visual similarity-based search and image clustering as key tools for finding data in the collection."_

+> _"We will extend the loop analysis in the Clockwork compiler to support inputs that contain clamped and periodic boundary conditions.
+As a result will demonstrate synthesis of hardware modules that execute simple stencil pipelines where images have boundary conditions."_

 * __Task list:__ No more than a few paragraphs of description of what you will do.
 If your project is about algorithmic innovation, what is your basic approach?
 If your project is about implementing an existing paper, list the parts of the paper you will need to implement.
-  * Short list of things you will implement in order to "complete the project" (i.e., you expect to get a passing if you execute on all of these)
+  * Short list of things you will implement in order to "complete the project" (i.e., you expect to get a passing if you execute on all of these)  __A VERY, VERY STRONG SUGGESTION is to make your first couple of tasks whatever needs to be done to get a codebase running end-to-end.
+That is, download, compile, and run starter code on a simple dataset.
+Implement the baseline algorithm that your more advanced algorithm will be compared against.
+Get the application to generate correct results (even without any optimization), etc. In other words, I want your projects to always be in a state where you can stop and evaluate how well you are doing.
+Therefore, additional work simply improves on the current results.___
   * List of at most 1 or 2 “nice to haves” if you find yourself ahead of schedule

 * __Expected deliverables.__ This is where I want you to focus on what demo you are going to show during your presentation, or what graphs you hope to make in your report.
 This might be the place where I'd like to see the most detail in your proposal, since if you define a clear goal, your project activities will involve just working back from this goal to determine what needs to be done.
 Are you trying to demonstrate an application, scheduled via Halide running at 30fps on your laptop?
 Is there a particular image you want to create?

 * __Optional:__ a list of dependencies that your project requires.
 This might mean starter code you've already found on the internet Or a technical paper/publication/blog post that you will use as a reference.
 It might mean datasets or models that you've already found online.
 We just want to clearly understand what you are starting with.

+## Checkpoint

 ## Final Writeup Guidelines